 Sometimes people having a hard time might try to cope by harming themselves.
 Self-harm is not a suicide attempt, but actually a way to cope with really painful feelings.
 People may use self-harm to:

 Self-medicating is when someone tries to feel better or numb difficult feelings by using a substance not prescribed by a doctor (alcohol for example).
-There can be risks with self-medicating and there are ways to stay safer.
-For more on possible risks and ways to reduce the chance of something bad happening if someone is choosing to use drugs or alcohol check out our Substance Use section.
+There can be risks with self-medicating and ways to stay safer.
+For more on the risks and ways to lower the chance of something bad happening if someone is choosing to use drugs or alcohol check out our Substance Use section.

 - Thoughts of Suicide

-- There’s no question about it, suicide is a heavy topic.
+- Suicide is a heavy topic.
 If you are thinking about suicide, or if you are worried about someone else who might be suicidal, you should tell someone.
 It can be really hard to talk about, but talking about it to someone you trust can be the starting point to getting help.
+Anyone who is thinking about suicide or worried about a friend who may be thinking about suicide can call the Manitoba Suicide Line 1-877-435-7170.
+The number is free and there are trained counsellors who can help.
+You can also visit their website, www.reasontolive.ca.

 - Having a plan to kill themselves